sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 _name_ = (_label_: _data_ / [ 2* _data_ ])
 ~~~

-The CDDL rule above allows for a more efficient CBOR encoding of the data when a single value is used by avoiding the need to first encode the array.
-Conversely, an array is used for two or more values.
-This modeling pattern is used frequently in the CoSWID CDDL data definition in such cases.
+The CDDL rule above allows for a more efficient CBOR encoding of the data when a single value is used.
+This is accomplished by avoiding the need to first encode the array.
+Conversely, hen two or more values are encoded, the bytes identifing the array are used.
+This modeling pattern is used frequently in the CoSWID CDDL data definition to allow for more effecient encoding of single values.

 The following subsections describe the different parts of the CoSWID model.